caitlincoffey/Movement-Synthesizer/algorithms.md

 <i>F) Final FFTs before Pitch Tuning Algorithm, where the magnitudes of the frequencies are all set to 100 units for all 3 axes.</i>

-First, the number of chords needed to create a song that lasts approximately as long as the dance is calculated.
-Each chord is created by using MATLAB's inverse fast Fourier transform `ifft()` function, and will return a signal with the same N number of points as there were used to create the original fast Fourier transform (FFT).
-Therefore, the length of one full chord would be N divided by the sampling rate (Fs), or `N / Fs`.
-However, that tends to produce tones that were longer than we wanted.
-So, when creating our final music, we only use the first fourth of the signal produced by MATLAB's `ifft()` function.
-As a result, the length of a single chord would be `4 * N / Fs`.
-In summary, to create a song approximately the length of the dance (max_time), the number of chords (Nc) would be `Nc = floor(4 * N /(Fs))`, `floor()` rounding down to the nearest integer, as one cannot have part of a chord.

-For the initial filtering of all 3 axes, a similar pattern is followed: first, we take the FFT of the signal using MATLAB's `fft()` function (A).
-We then set the sampling rate (Fs) to be 2,000 Hz (B), as this allows for a frequency range of -1,000 to 1,000 Hz, as the `max_frequency = Fs/2`.
-This allows for a broad selection of tones, while avoiding some higher, harsher tones, that some listeners have found unpleasant during the development of this product.

-Then, all the peak frequencies are found, defined as a local maxima preceded by a value at least 1 unit less than itself (C).
-The top Nc positive peak frequencies are selected, and then mirrored horizontally, to avoid clashing phase shifts caused by not perfectly symmetric FFTs(D).

-Then we spread out and shift the frequencies to broaden the range of possible tones, as well as to ensure all of them are in the audible domain.
-This is done by finding each frequencies' index's distance from the 0 frequency and multiplying the distance by 2 (if the max peak frequency is less than half the max potential frequency) to increase the range of tones.
-We then increase the distance by 10; which would shift all signals over 25 Hz, 5 Hz above the lower limit of humans' audible range \[[3](www.jstor.org/stable/10.1086/665048)\](E).
-Lastly, all the magnitudes are standardized, set to 100 unit lengths to enable proper translation of frequency range during audio file writing(F).

 ## Pitch Tuning Algorithm / Chord Selection Process

 ### Pitch Tuning Algorithm